gvwilson/fiction/iffy/index.md

 only added to the thrill Iffy felt whenever she managed to get an hour alone with Aunt Naggie's app.

-"Never you mind about my knitting," Aunt Naggie said primly.
+"Never you mind about my knittin'," Aunt Naggie said primly.
 "You're on watch tonight,
-so you best get a nap an I'll wake you when."
+so you best get a nap an' I'll wake you when."
 She kissed the top of her foster daughter's head as Iffy groaned.
 "Off with you now."